204: 6 Questions to Ask When Your Emotions Feel Overwhelming

 [15:27] Question #4: What Part of the Situation Is Your Responsibility?

 The fourth question that we can ask ourselves for more emotional clarity is, “What part of the situation is mine to manage and which part is someone else's responsibility?”
 This includes discerning what God’s responsibility is in the situation.
 This is an extremely important question to ask when we're dealing with managing emotions related to worry and fear and our attempts to take control and to make things turn out a certain way.
 Often we turn to overwhelm, overthinking a situation, as a way to control it or avoid pain.
 Doing this, we often take on responsibility that's outside of our realm.
 When we take the time to ask ourselves questions like this, we begin to develop the emotional coping skills needed to only take responsibility for what is ours, reducing overwhelming emotions.
+Questions for reflection:- What is mine to manage in this situation?

 - What is not mine to not manage?